kicsipixel/oracle-nio-examples/spatial/README.md

 # Location Analysis using Oracle database

 Example shows one of the Spatial features of Oracle database.
-It lists resources(parks) questions based on the distance from your location.
+It lists resources(parks) based on the distance from your location.

 ## Preparation
 To make it easier, you can seed the database with some data from a `.json` file.